-Belgium is a small but culturally rich country in Western Europe, known for its medieval towns, Renaissance architecture, and diverse cultures.
+Belgium is a small but culturally rich country in Western Europe, known for its medieval towns, Renaissance architecture, diverse cultures and world‑class education system. .
 The capital city, Brussels, serves as the administrative center of the European Union, making it a hub for international politics and diplomacy.
 Brussels is famous for its beautiful Grand Place, delicious chocolates, and famous waffles.

 Belgium is unique for its linguistic diversity; it has three official languages—Dutch, French, and German—reflecting its rich history and regional cultures.
 Dutch is spoken in the northern region of Flanders, French in the southern region of Wallonia, and German in a small eastern part of the country.
 The bilingual nature of the country means that students can experience a mix of cultures and languages.